Deploying on Kubernetes

 Managed Kubernetes services

-Many public cloud vendors offer Kubernetes services:
+Many cloud providers offer managed Kubernetes services:

-- Elastic Kubernetes Service(opens in a new tab) in AWS
+- Elastic Kubernetes Service(opens in a new tab) on AWS — refer to the EKS deployment example(opens in a new tab).

 - Azure Kubernetes Service(opens in a new tab)